Zero population growth: Fear of overpopulation

-Human population grew slowly for most of human history.
+World population grew slowly for most of human history.
 The net population in the past 200 years is seven times the growth in the rest of human history.
 Population growth first started to accelerate after the Agricultural Revolution in 1650, and it caused people to first concern about overpopulation because they feared the growth of population would eventually outrun the growth in food production.
 Similar concerns reemerged after WWII because some people believed that the war was triggered by the competition over scarce resources among the Axis nations.
 By the late 1960s, environmental exploitation and famine in Africa enhanced the concern of overpopulation.
 The idea of zero population growth emerged as a solution to mitigate the ongoing problems.

 Zero Population Growth organization (ZPGO)

-Post WWII, the United States experienced the baby boom that statistically links to the increased female employment during wartime.
+In the post-war period, the Western world experienced a baby boom (1945–1968 period) that statistically links to the increased female employment during wartime.
 Responding to the postwar population growth, ZPG became a prominent political movement in the U.S. and parts of Europe, with strong links to environmentalism and feminism in the late 1960s.
 Biologists Paul R. Ehrlich accused overpopulation as the single cause to environmental issues occurred during the 1960s in his famous work The Population Bomb published in 1968.
 The same year, Ehrlich, along with entomologist Charles Remington and lawyer Richard Bowers, founded the Zero Population Growth Organization in Connecticut, with a goal to reduce family sizes among Americans.
 The organization quickly expanded, attracting membership of 36,000 by May, 1971.
 In 1970, ZPGO set its lobbying office in Washington, D.C.
 Among the ZPGO activists, Yale University was a stronghold.
 Yale University and many other ZPGO members believed that the non-stopping growing population causes many environmental and societal problems, as well as threatens the individual values and privacy.